Margaret Esherick House: Kahn connections

 Architect Louis Kahn had several connections with the Esherick family.
 Besides designing this house for Margaret Esherick, he was a close friend of Wharton Esherick, Margaret's uncle, for whom he designed a studio that is now part of a National Historic Landmark.
 Joseph Esherick, Margaret's brother, was a leader of the architectural firm that completed Kahn's schematic design for the Graduate Theological Union Library, now known as the Flora Lamson Hewlett Library, at the University of California, Berkeley, after Kahn's death.

 Kahn also had connections to other notable architecture nearby.
 A few doors from the Esherick house is the Vanna Venturi House, one of the first prominent works of postmodern architecture, which was designed by Robert Venturi for his mother.
 Kahn served as a critic on Venturi's thesis, made him a teaching assistant at the University of Pennsylvania, where Kahn was a professor, and employed him in his architectural practice before Venturi began working independently.

 Renovation

-A renovation of the Esherick House in 2016 was recognized by two awards: a Preservation Achievement Award from the Preservation Alliance for Greater Philadelphia, and a Citation of Merit from Docomomo, an international organization that works to protect modern architecture.
+A renovation of the Esherick House in 2016 was recognized by three awards: Preservation Achievement Awards from the Chestnut Hill Conservancy & Historical Society and the Preservation Alliance for Greater Philadelphia, and a Citation of Merit from Docomomo, an international organization that works to protect modern architecture.
 During the renovation, the kitchen was updated by installing modern appliances in the adjacent utility room, and the insulating ability of the building's windows was increased while retaining the look of the wooden shutter system.
 The renovation was carried out by k YODER design in collaboration with people who were knowledgeable of the work of Louis Kahn and Wharton Esherick.
-Louise Cohen, NCIDQ, ASID coordinated the interior decoration in conjunction with the residence’s owners.
+Louise Cohen, NCIDQ, ASID coordinated the interior decoration in conjunction with the residence's owners.